ninadingole/iamninad.com/src/posts/docker-compose-for-your-next-debezium-and-postgres-project.md

 ---
 title: Docker Compose For Your Next Debezium And Postgres Project
-summary: 'Working on Debezium and Postgres?
+excerpt: 'Working on Debezium and Postgres?
 This guide will help you to quick setup the services using docker-compose'
 date: 2023-02-04
 draft: false
 ## If your image is within the project start the url with `./src/images/`
 postImage: https://source.unsplash.com/GNyjCePVRs8/920x460
 postImageCredits: benjamin lehman | https://unsplash.com/@benjaminlehman?utm_source=iamninad.com&utm_medium=referral
 postImageSource: Unsplash | https://unsplash.com
+tocEnabled: true
 tags:
   - docker-compose
   - postgres